 Movement tricks: Youtube or search for “morning movement” or “morning yoga” or “morning stretch” (here’s a good starter if you’re into yoga: https://www.mindbodygreen.com/0-13881/5-yoga-poses-to-practice-first-thing-in-the-morning.html)

 If you start your day grateful, you can quickly find things throughout your day to be grateful for, even when times get tough.
 Write down 5 things that you are grateful for, or say them out loud.
 It could be as simple as “I’m grateful for the air I breathe, the roof over my head, the friends and family I have, and food that fuels my body.”
 Whatever it is you’re grateful for, express it!

 These are just pieces of the morning ritual - it can be more, it can be less, but it all starts with you and what makes you grounded and happy.

-Yoga & meditation teacher, Leilani Wagner, is the voice behind Graceful Renegade, a site dedicated to connecting people to their highest self.
+Impact and transformation coach, Leilani Wagner, is the voice behind Graceful Renegade, a site dedicated to connecting people to their highest self.
 Find out more about Leilani by following her on Instagram and Facebook.